gabe-santana/ReachUp/README.md

 - [ ] Web Application **(in progress)**
 - [ ] Cross-Platform Mobile App **(in progress)**

+## Development migrations: "bipolar programming"

+As the project grows, and taking into account the time available until delivery (in December), we have modified some parts of the project (both finished parts and parts still running), with at least one of these purposes:

+ - better performance and scalability
+ - better facility to do unit tests / UI tests / debugs
+ - better maintenance
+ - refactoring codes, making them object-oriented as much as possible
+ - simple desire to learn a new language / framework

+- [ ] Development Migration #1: JS to TS **(in progress)**
+  -> better facility to do unit tests / UI tests / debugs -> better maintenance
+  -> refactoring codes, making them object-oriented as much as possible -> simple desire to learn a new language / framework

+- [ ] Development Big Migration #1: HTML + CSS/SASS + TS + JS to Node.js **(dreaming about)**

 ## About Officers Contributors

 We're TI students in [Centro Paula Souza](https://www.cps.sp.gov.br) technical schools organization and this projects are our Term Paper that we decided make it open-source!